 2. You Don’t Need to Own a Car

 Most people know that Uber is the “world’s largest ride-hailing app” but what many don’t know is that they also run car rental companies.
 Uber in Singapore runs Lion City Rentals, one of the largest car rental companies who supplies the vast majority of their fleet.
 If you are a registered Uber driver, you can rent from Lion City Rentals at a less-expensive, preferred rate, when compared to other car rental companies.
 Though please note that if you plan on renting a car to drive with Uber, your return-on-investment (ROI) will be low.
 You will need to do your own calculations to determine how much you would need to drive to exceed the cost of the rental (plus petrol and other expenses).
+For an example of such a calculation, please see this article from ValuePenguin.

 3. You Can Drive for More than One Platform